Indonesia: Sulawesi - July 2010

 Nature has created and gathered here, under the surface, hallucinating creatures (the famous critters so much praised in the English brochures and sites about Lembeh)!

-I'm done here.
+I stop here.
 Because I also have some nice nudibranchs and some cute seahorses to show you...
-It'll be in a next post!
+That will be in a future post!

 😉

-For fans of quirks underwater ...
-I went to Lembeh several times during my stay in Indonesia.
-To find all the blog posts, on this dive spot like no other, follow this link → All articles on Lembeh
+For those who love underwater oddities...
+I went several times to Lembeh to dive, during my stays in Indonesia.
+To find all the posts of the blog, on this dive spot like no other, follow this link → All articles on Lembeh